-Catalyst is an initiative that sprung from a collaboration between U.S. Agency for International Development (USAID) and the Government of India to increase adoption of digital payments in India, using a targeted ecosystem approach.
+Catalyst is an initiative funded by United States Agency for International Development (USAID) under the mSTAR Program to increase adoption of digital payments in India, using a targeted ecosystem approach.

 Our vision is to realize an inclusive digital economy that meets the needs of all Indians.

 CATALYST IS UNIQUELY POSITIONED TO PUSH THE NEEDLE

 Catalyst has three distinct engines of activity, coordinated in a manner in which we hope their sum will be greater than its parts.
 Our Digital Payments Lab involves implementing a set of coordinated initiatives in a local geographical ecosystem to shift consumer, merchant and supplier behavior from cash to digital payment transactions.

 Build digital payment labs in urban and rural geographies to test and to demonstrate workable cash-light systems for consumers, merchants and suppliers, targeting a 10x boost in payment digitization rates.

 Institutionalize and scale successful initiatives in close partnership with public and private sector stakeholders, thus crystallizing replicable models for implementation.

 Distinct economic geographies (cities, rural clusters or small towns) where local networks of merchants, consumers, distributors financial services providers, and governments transact with each other

 Technology and business models by rolling out initiatives and experiments that combine technologies, business models and institutional innovations to drive large-scale digital payments penetration